evillrich/drex-java/docs/binding.md

 ### 3. Context Management Rules
 - Composite elements (`group`, `repeat`, `or`) **only push new context if they have a bind property**
 - If no bind property is present, children bind **directly into current context** (bubble up)
-- This keeps pattern hierarchy and output hierarchy decoupled
+- This keeps the pattern hierarchy and output hierarchy decoupled

 ### 4. Element Binding Behavior